-In subsequent entries, the lessee will make journal entries to recognize the depreciation expense on the asset, the reduction to the lease liability’s principal balance, and interest expense accrual on the outstanding liability.
+In subsequent periods, the lessee will make journal entries to recognize the depreciation expense on the asset, the reduction to the lease liability’s principal balance, and interest expense accrual on the outstanding liability.
 For example, in year 2, the lessee makes the following entry:

 Depreciation expense is the recognition of the reduction of value of an asset over its useful life.
 Multiple methods of accounting for depreciation expense exist, but the straight-line method is the most commonly used.
 In this article, we covered the different methods used to calculate depreciation expense, and went through a specific example of a finance lease with straight-line depreciation expense.

 The calculations required to create an amortization schedule for a finance lease can be complex to manage and track within Excel.
 A software solution such as LeaseQuery can assist in the calculation and management of depreciation expense on your finance leases.